config_rec

 shrink_wrap_threshold = [0.1, 0.11, .12] # sub-triggers

-• shrink_wrap_gauss_sigma:
+• shrink_wrap_gauss_sigma

-optional, defaults to 1.0.
-A sigma value used in the gaussian filter algorithm.
+Mandatory, defines a sigma value used in the gaussian filter algorithm.

 shrink_wrap_gauss_sigma = 1.0